 - Unlike traditional metal fillings, the restoration is virtually invisible.

 - Less removal of the tooth structure is required to achieve optimal results.

 - They do not cause excessive wear and tear to opposing tooth structures.

-- Inlays and onlays prevent the need for more significant treatment in the future.
+- Inlays and onlays help prevent the need for more significant treatment in the future.

 The Inlay/Onlay Process

 The process for placing inlays and onlays generally requires two or more office visits.
 Initially, once the decay is removed, your dentist will take an impression of the tooth.
-A temporary restoration is placed until the custom made inlay/onlay is manufactured in a laboratory.
+A temporary restoration is placed until the custom made inlay or onlay is manufactured in our laboratory.

 Following a proper oral hygiene regimen daily ensures the success and longevity of your new restoration.